 So my life shrunk.
 Stop that social life.
 Cut out every single thing other than work and crash when you get home.
 Work.
 Crash.

 And the pain gets worse.
-And you get more sleep deprived.
+And you get more sleep-deprived.
 And depression kicks in.
 And and and… soon burn out happens.
-And then you go on a short term leave.
+And then you go on short-term leave.
 And start all over.
 And it happens again but worse.
-And another short term leave.
+And another short-term leave.
 Rinse.
 Repeat.
 Until suicidal ideation is the norm.
 Until suicide is an option you not only consider but plan.
 And then try.

 And then my vertigo happened and I couldn’t pretend to push through the pain anymore because the vestibular symptoms could not be pushed through- I had become disabled whether I wanted to be or not.
 And no one wants to be disabled because that definitely means financial instability forever.

 The rock and the hard place.
 Working doesn’t work.
 Being disabled is like is below the poverty line income- and that impacts ones life substantially.